rbuckton/proposal-enum/README.md

     symbol = Symbol()
 }

-// Enum member names can be defined using identifiers, strings, or computed properties: enum Named {
-    id,
-    "string name",
-    [Symbol.for("computed")]
-}

-// Enums can also be declared using an expression: let Kind = enum { identifier, number, string, binary };

 // Enums can be exported:
 export enum Zoo { lion, tiger, bear };
 export default enum { up, down, left, right };

-// All enum declaration constructors inherit from a built in %EnumConstructor% object with common
+// All enum declaration constructors inherit from a built in %Enum% object with common
 // static methods:

-// You can test for membership using `%EnumConstructor%.has()`:
+// You can test for membership using `%Enum%.has()`:
 Numbers.has(0) === true; // for underlying values
 Numbers.has("one") === true; // for enum member names
 Numbers.has(Numbers.two) === true; // for enum values